Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Conclusions

-The $\mathcal{L}$-resummation exploits the singular behaviour in the geodesic limit to improve the PM-expanded scattering angles.
-Two key ingredients are high-order PM information and a determination of the critical angular momentum that marks the transition from scattering orbits to bound orbits.
-The framework demonstrates high accuracy at low energies, where the PM coefficients are well behaved.
-However, as is apparent from Fig. \ref{fig:L_resummed_critical_angular_momentum}, this scheme is not robust across all energies due to the change in PM hierarchy, which is related to the low- and high-energy behaviour of the PM coefficients.
-The inclusion of recently derived partial 5PM information improves accuracy at lower energies, but the subsequent Cauchy estimate of $\ell_0$ again diverges in the low- and high-velocity limits.
-It remains to be seen if radiative corrections to the partial 5PM term mitigates these divergences, which is not the case at 4PM.
 To investigate the effects of higher order PM information, we performed two fits to our NR data, following \cite{Damour:2022ybd}.
 In the first approach, we just explore the role of higher-order PM information in the $\mathcal{L}$-resummation scheme, estimating the critical angular momentum using the Cauchy estimate derived from the PM coefficients and an NR calibrated psuedo-5PM term, $\theta_{5,\mathrm{I}}$.
 The second approach takes a more agnostic viewpoint, where both the pseudo-5PM coefficient and the critical angular momentum are taken to be free coefficients that are calibrated against NR.
 We find that the Cauchy estimate of $\ell_0$ may be the dominating factor in the poor performance of the $\mathcal{L}$-resummation, with the NR calibrated critical angular momentum offering a significant improvement in accuracy.
 However, we again stress that while the fits presented give us some insight into the behavior of higher PM orders, they are effective parameters and we should treat their physical interpretation with caution.